Salmon Smoked in Electric Smoker Recipe

 There’s nothing better than cooking for the people that you love and care about.
 We all love our barbecue session, not only because of the extremely delicious food but also because these events create the perfect opportunities to socialize and create stronger bonds with your neighbors, family members, and friends.

 If you’re a smoked food fan, and you love fish as well, here a great recipe that you use to smoke salmon and surprise your close friends and family with your culinary skills.
 It doesn’t take much to make this delicious dish although there are steps to this process.
 Being that smoking meat is a slow process all you’ll need to do is start your electric smoker and tend to the temperature.
-If you are on a budget, there are great electric smokers that cost less than 200 dollars.
+If you are on a budget, there are great budget friendly electric smokers that cost less than 200 dollars.
 So if you’re unfamiliar with how the process goes, let’s explain this process as well as the recipe in detail, shall we?

 Tidy and Clean

 The first thing that you should do before starting marinating the salmon is getting your electric smoker bars clean.
 It doesn’t matter what meat you smoked before; the bars should be as clean as the day you brought it from the store.

 The small bits of other meat will affect the flavor of your smoked salmon.
 And why spoils such a great smell with the smell of anything else?
 So make sure that you keep those bars clean as a whistle.
 This way you can guarantee for the success of any smoked meat recipe.

 There are some great models of electric smokers out there, so if you haven’t decided on your favorite yet be sure to check the local stores.
 On the other side if you’re not fully aware how to maintain and clean your electric smoker, we covered that in our other article.
 Remember that with proper maintenance, you’ll considerably extend the lifespan of your electric smoker.